-Along with all other maintained schools in England we are required by government to teach the revised National Curriculum (September 2014).
+Along with all other maintained schools in England we are required by government to teach the National Curriculum.

 The curriculum is ‘what’ will be taught, however, does not dictate ‘how’ things are taught.
 That is down to us!
 We mix a rich cross curricular approach to make learning fun, with discrete teaching of specialist subjects such as computing, foreign languages, music and physical education.
 We believe in using research to inform our teaching practice and pedagogy.